Michigan Law OUTlaws

 3.9.1 – Plan, organize, and advertise social events.

-3.9.1.1 – Plan at least one event per semester that centers Outlaws members of color.
+3.9.1.1 – Plan at least one event per semester that centers OUTlaws members of color.

-3.9.1.2 – Plan at least one event per semester that centers Outlaws members who are not cis-men.
+3.9.1.2 – Plan at least one event per semester that centers OUTlaws members who are not cis-men.

 3.9.2 – Maintain a calendar of all social events and update the Executive Board and General Membership as necessary.

-3.9.3 – Help ensure that all social events are furthering the mission of diversity and inclusivity within Outlaws.
+3.9.3 – Help ensure that all social events are furthering the mission of diversity and inclusivity within OUTlaws.

 3.10 – The Pro Bono Chair’s Duties include, but are not limited to: